Kambala School: Boarding

-Boarding students reside in Fernbank Boarding House next to the school grounds.
-Overlooking the iconic and picturesque Sydney Harbour, Kambala’s Boarding provides a nurturing and supportive Boarding experience for approximately 50 girls, where they encourage each other and foster deep and lasting friendships.
+Boarding students reside in Fernbank Boarding House next to the school grounds, overlooking Sydney Harbour.

 House system

 The House system was introduced at Kambala in 1928.
-Each student from Years 3 to 12 is allocated to one of the four houses; Gurney, Hawthorne, Roseby and Wentworth.
-There are several interhouse competitions throughout the year in which Houses can earn points towards the Angus Cup at the end of the year.
-Each House is led by two House Captains.
-Tutor groups are formed according to Houses.
+Each student from Years 3 to 12 is allocated to one of the four houses: Gurney, Hawthorne, Roseby and Wentworth.
+There are several inter-house competitions throughout the year, in which houses can earn points towards the annual Angus Cup.
+Each House is led by two house captains.
+Tutor groups are formed according to houses.